Spin the black circle: horizon absorption on non-circular, planar binary black hole dynamics: EOB dynamics

 It would be preferable to translate this correlation into one involving only gauge-invariant quantities, instead of the coordinate-dependent $r_{\rm min}$.
-Dynamical variables that have this property include the system's total energy and angular momentum, as well as the impact parameter $b = E/L$, and the scattering angle; none of these display such a clean relationship with the horizon fluxes though, with the latter two merely acting as proxies of the former, without cutting through the complexity seen in the parameter space plots included in these pages.
-So we turn instead to properties of the waveform generated by the system: the peak wave amplitude and frequency can be taken as indicators of the closeness of a hyperbolic encounter.
+Dynamical variables that have this property include the system's total energy and angular momentum, as well as the impact parameter $b = \hat{E}_0/\hat{L}_0$, and the scattering angle; none of these display such a clean relationship with the horizon fluxes though, with the latter two merely acting as proxies of the former, without cutting through the complexity seen in the parameter space plots included in these pages.
+So we turn instead to properties of the waveform generated by the system, as calculated by the \TEOBResumSDali{} model: the peak wave amplitude and frequency can be taken as indicators of the closeness of a hyperbolic encounter.
 The former, specifically the $(2,2)$ mode amplitude, appears to be an imperfect descriptor; probable cause for this is the appearance of multiple peaks around closest approach as the energy of the orbit increases.
-The frequency $\omega_{22}^{\rm peak}$ instead leads to comparable results to $r_{\rm min}$, as seen in Fig.~\ref{fig:omgdeltas}.
+The frequency $\omega_{22}^{\rm peak}$ \footnote{If the $(2,2)$ multipole of the \ac{gw} strain as defined in Eq.~(1) of~\cite{Nagar:2024dzj} is $h_{22} = A_{22} {\rm e}^{-{\rm i} \phi_{22}}$, the (dimensionless) frequency we consider here is $\omega_{22} \equiv M \omega_{22}^{\rm phys} \equiv \dot{\phi}_{22}$.} instead leads to comparable results to $r_{\rm min}$, as seen in Fig.~\ref{fig:omgdeltas}.
 We do find wider curves, indicating that, especially for high peak frequencies, the two quantities are not as tightly bound.
 This can be traced to the additional step required to analytically link them: the cumulative flux is greatly influenced by its peak value, which, at first approximation and in the case of the angular momentum, is given by the leading order term $\sim r^{-6}$, evaluated at closest approach; meanwhile, the peak frequency at lowest order, neglecting non-circular contributions, is double the orbital frequency, which by Kepler's Law is $\dot{\varphi} \sim r^{-3/2}$ at periastron.
 Particularly at higher mass ratios, the $r_{\rm min}$ - $\omega_{22}^{\rm peak}$ data can indeed be fitted to a power law with exponent close to this rough estimate.

 Seeing this, we attempt to fit the energy and angular momentum cumulative flux data to the peak frequency.
-For each pair $(q, \chi_1)$ with nonpositive $\chi_1$ we fit both $\Delta m_1$ and $\Delta S_1$ to a function of the form:
+For each pair $(q, \chi_1)$ with nonpositive $\chi_1$ we fit both $\Delta m_1$ and $\Delta \hS_1$ to a function of the form: